manveen91/angular-highcharts/README.md

 See the API in action in the [examples](https://github.com/showpad/angular-highcharts/tree/master/examples).

+## The utils service

+To prevent relying on third party libraries such as jQuery, the utils service provides a few helper methods:

+### utils.extend()

+The `utils.extend()` method is virtually a clone of [jQuery.extend()](http://api.jquery.com/jQuery.extend/).

+It is refactored to use AngularJS methods so it doesn't rely on jQuery.

 ## How to run the demo locally

 Clone this repository on your local machine: